GigioMagno/Open-MPI-Genome-search/README.md

 The files are organized as follow:
 * Comment (above the function body) -> brief description on how the function works
 * Body of the function

+# Future implementation
+A possible future implementation can be the implementation of a swap algorithm to handle files that are bigger than the size of the RAM.
+The actual version handle file of size $\leq$ ram size